Great Mosque of Brussels: Accusation of promoting extremism

-In the aftermath of the November 2015 Paris attacks, imams and officials of the mosque stated that Islam is a religion of peace and has “nothing to do with the terrorists”.
-The ICC's director Khalid Alabri who propagated the Takfiri dogma was expelled by Belgian authorities for his extreme views in 2012.
+The ICC's director Khalid Alabri, who propagated the Takfiri dogma, was expelled by Belgian authorities for his extreme views in 2012.
+In the aftermath of the November 2015 Paris attacks, the mosque's imams and officials stated that Islam is a religion of peace and has "nothing to do with the terrorists".

-In October 2017, the Belgian secretary of state of asylum and migration, Theo Francken, revoked the residence permit of the Egyptian-trained imam of the mosque, Abdelhadi Sewif.
+In October 2017, the Belgian secretary of state of asylum and migration, Theo Francken, revoked the residence permit of the mosque's Egyptian-trained imam, Abdelhadi Sewif.
 Francken cited his salafist ideology, his conservative stance and the imam being a danger to Belgian society and national security as reasons for the revocation.
-Sewif denied any connection with extremism and appealed to the country’s highest migration authority, but Belgium’s deputy premier, Jan Jambon, has shot down his chance of a successful appeal.
+Sewif denied any connection with extremism and appealed to the country's highest migration authority, but Belgium's deputy premier, Jan Jambon, shot down his chance of a successful appeal.

 A public commission investigating the 2016 Brussels bombings found that 9 participants of courses at the mosque had joined the ranks of foreign fighters of radical groups in the Middle East.
 Due to these findings, the commission recommended in October 2017 that Saudi control of the mosque be annulled.
-The commission also stated that the salafi and wahhabist doctrine of the mosque were antithetical to a liberal Islam compatible with European society.
+The commission also stated that the mosque's salafi and wahhabist doctrine were antithetical to a liberal Islam compatible with European society.

-While the mosque leadership claims to promote an inclusionist vision of Islam, Belgian authorities state that the mosque encourages worshippers to close themselves off from mainstream Belgian society and that lead imam Abdelhadi Sewif spoke neither French nor Dutch, official languages of Belgium.
+While the mosque's leadership claims to promote an inclusionist vision of Islam, Belgian authorities have stated that the mosque encourages worshippers to close themselves off from mainstream Belgian society and that the lead imam, Abdelhadi Sewif, spoke neither French nor Dutch, Belgium's official languages.